Equipment module stable¶

 }

 Returns 201 Created with the newly-assigned asset_id.
-Lifecycle starts at Commissioned; condition starts at Nominal; the Asset has no Families or ports yet.
+Lifecycle starts at Commissioned; condition starts at Nominal; the Asset has no Families, ports, owners, alternate identifiers, or Fixture binding yet.
 A subsequent add_asset_family call attaches RotaryStage, after which update_asset_settings may carry the keys that Family's schema declares.

 Content-Type: application/json